Open letter to all residential BC Hydro customers:

 Are you aware of a little item on your BC Hydro bill called the Customer Crisis Fund?
 Google it at BC Hydro’s web page.

 To summarize, basically it is a three-year pilot project that BC Hydro applied for and BC Utilities approved back in May 2018 and you are contributing to this fund at a rate 0f $0.0082/day—about 25 cents per month.

 This is not a donation but is mandatory.
 Not only is it mandatory it is also GST taxable.
-They expect to collect approximately 5 million dollars annually which means $1.4 million in GST annually and apparently grant approval is up to the discretion of BC Hydro.
+They expect to collect approximately $5 million annually which means $1.4 million in GST annually — and apparently grant approval is up to the discretion of BC Hydro.

-Bad luck for anyone with a good credit rating you have to jeopardize it to qualify, good news for anyone with a bad credit rating you’re already there, get your application into Hydro they are giving away our money.
-So if your grant is approved thank the residents of this province not BC Hydro.
+Bad luck for anyone with a good credit rating; you have to jeopardize it to qualify for these emergency funds.
+Good news for anyone with a bad credit rating; you’re already there, get your application into Hydro.
+They are giving away our money.
+So if your grant is approved thank the residents of this province, not BC Hydro.

 I would encourage all the residents to get on the phone to the BC Utilities Commission and BC Hydro and ask questions like: